Rio Grande Headwaters Restoration Project

 About Phase 5

-Phase 5 is the fifth round of our Streambank Stabilization and Riparian Restoration Program.
+Phase 5 was the fifth round of our Streambank Stabilization and Riparian Restoration Program.

 The Problem - In Alamosa County, the Rio Grande is suffering from heavily eroding banks, degraded riparian areas, sedimentation, and a shallow channel.
-Phase 5 of the Streambank Stabilization and Riparian Restoration Program will address these issues on several bends upstream of Alamosa through bank stabilization, channel shaping, and revegetation.
+Phase 5 of the Streambank Stabilization and Riparian Restoration Program addressed these issues on several bends upstream of Alamosa through bank stabilization, channel shaping, and revegetation.

-The completion of these four sites will have the added benefit of connecting previously restored sections of river, creating a restored reach of the Rio Grande nearly 4 miles long!
+These four sites have the added benefit of connecting previously restored sections of river, creating a restored reach of the Rio Grande nearly 4 miles long (see map below).
 Collectively, these efforts have resulted in improved bank stability and water quality, reconnected floodplains, restored riparian vegetation and aquatic habitat, and improved flood and drought resiliency.

-If you are interested in having streambank restored on your property as part of future rounds, please contact Emma Reesor.
+If you are interested in having streambank restored on your property as part of future rounds, please contact Daniel Boyes.

 Check out this time-lapse video of a rock barb installation!